d3sync/Viva-POS-ECR-Implementation---Documentation/README.md

 The application aims for simplicity.
 The less you do the better.

-We achieve this by using the A and Z for all things programming nothing short than Ctrl+C and Ctrl+V of course!
+We achieve this by using the magic of Ctrl+C and Ctrl+V!

 ##How it works?